ThmsLiang/ClassProjectPart4/README.md

 This project builds a relational databse based on [FoundationDB](https://www.foundationdb.org/) - a NoSQL databse.
 The database implemented following functions:
 - Create, drop, edit tables with primary keys.
 - Insert, update, delete columns.
+Support three data types: INT, DOUBLE, VARCHAR.
 - Cursors that can iterate over a table in forward or backward order.
 - Hash indexing and B-tree indexing.
 - Relation algebra such as join, group ...